EricDeiman/titania/ideas.md

         them: source program value or compiler generated temporary; known or unknown value;
         constant or not)
     [] break the IR into basic blocks
-    [] abstract functions into their own container
-    [x] make code templates for IR generation (that didn't help as much as I thought it would) [] make code templates for x86-64 generation
+    [x] abstract functions into their own container (i modified code buffer) [x] make code templates for IR generation (that didn't help as much as I thought it would) [] make code templates for x86-64 generation?
     [] lower IR to x86-64, then...
     [] register allocation
-    [] make an iloc interpreter?
+    [x] make an iloc interpreter?
-    [] figure out what to do with comparisons
+    [x] figure out what to do with comparisons
+    [] implement strings